an-kova/JS-dev-tools/README.md

 - animations,
 - modern native JS tools for all of that.

-## Encapsulations of data, getters & setters:
+## Encapsulations of data, getters & setters, modules:

-Sample constructor of objects with encapsulated data to ensure validity of input data and it's protection from infusions.
+Sample constructor of objects with encapsulated data and local modules to ensure validity of input data and it's protection from infusions.
 Written in ES6.

 ## Try-Catch Structure: